ebarooni/dev-tools/packages/eslint-config/README.md

 # @ebarooni/eslint-config

-A shareable and extensible ESLint configuration for JavaScript, TypeScript, and Angular projects.
+A shareable and extensible ESLint configuration for JavaScript, TypeScript, Angular, Markdown, and JSON projects.

 ---